 How can HR and recruiters work together?

 Many businesses make the mistake of thinking that having an HR person in place negates the requirement for a recruiter.
 That’s not always the case.
-If a business is experiencing difficulty in attracting qualified candidates or has an executive position they want filled, then hiring a recruiter can help expand their scope.
+If a business is experiencing difficulty in attracting qualified candidates or has an executive position they want to be filled, then hiring a recruiter can help expand their scope.

 As much of the hiring process is tedious and takes away from day-to-day tasks, many organizations opt to keep a recruiter on retainer to help find the right person and minimize turnover.
 The cost is mitigated by streamlining the hiring process and keeping HR workers focused on their daily operations.